ls1intum/Artemis/docs/dev/development-process/development-process.rst

     * contain thorough documentation where applicable.
     * maintain reasonable performance (e.g. no excessive/unnecessary database queries or HTTP calls).
 * Respect the PR scope: Implementations that are unrelated to the PRs topic should not be enforced in a code review.
-* Explain your rational when requesting changes: E.g., not "Please change X to Y", but "Please change X to Y, because this would improve Z"
+* Explain your rationale when requesting changes: E.g., not "Please change X to Y", but "Please change X to Y, because this would improve Z"
 * Submit your comments and status (👍 Approve or 👎 Request Changes) using GitHub.
     * Explain what you did (test, review code) and on which test server in the review comment.